dataleonlabs/yap/docs/guide.md

 ### Application

-YAP application is an object containing an array of middleware functions and policies which are composed and executed in a stack-like manner upon request.
+Yap application is an object containing an array of middleware functions and policies which are composed and executed in a stack-like manner upon request.
 Yap is similar to many other middleware systems that you may have encountered such as Koa, Connect.

 The obligatory hello-world application: